Home > INIT > runINIT.m

 SOURCE CODE ^

-0001 function [outModel, deletedRxns, metProduction, fValue]=runINIT(model,rxnScores,presentMets,essentialRxns,prodWeight,allowExcretion,noRevLoops)
+0001 function [outModel, deletedRxns, metProduction, fValue]=runINIT(model,rxnScores,presentMets,essentialRxns,prodWeight,allowExcretion,noRevLoops,params)

 0002 % runINIT